 Do seniors on Medicare need vision insurance?

 Do seniors need private vision insurance to supplement the limited Medicare coverage?
 Probably not.
-You’re wise, though, to look at your options, especially if you’re retired and no longer enrolled on a vision insurance plan through your employer.
+It can be wise, though, to look at your options, especially if you’re retired and no longer enrolled on a vision insurance plan through your employer.

-Medicare does not cover routine eye care, explains Diane J. Omdahl, RN, MS, president of 65 Incorporated.
+Medicare does not typically cover routine eye care.
 That lack of coverage means you’re likely to pay out of pocket for eyeglasses and contact lenses, and the routine eye exams needed to get your prescription.

 Pros and cons of vision insurance for seniors

-With private vision insurance, it’s possible to save money on glasses and frames, Omdahl said.
-But choices are more limited, and you’ll have to pay out of pocket for upgrades.
+With private vision insurance, it’s possible to save money on glasses and frames.
+But choices are often more limited, and you’ll likely have to pay out of pocket for upgrades.

-Network limitations are a big disadvantage.
+Network limitations can be a big disadvantage.
 If your eye doctor isn’t in the network, you’ll have to find a doctor who is in-network.
 That means getting that doctor up to speed on a lifetime of eye issues you may have experienced.

 Is vision insurance for seniors worth the cost?

-Despite Medicare’s limited vision coverage, you’re probably better off without buying a private vision plan.
-Coverage offered under private vision insurance also can be limited, Lind said.
-You will still have to pay some out-of-pocket costs.
+With Medicare’s limited vision coverage, you might consider buying a private vision plan.
+Coverage offered under private vision insurance also can be limited.
+You will still likely have to pay some out-of-pocket costs.

 Save money by self-insuring

-Based on this example, you could save money by self-insuring, Lind said.
-Simply deposit an amount equal to the annual premium in a savings account and pay out-of-pocket for the exam and eyeglasses, he added.
+Based on this example, you could save money by self-insuring.
+Simply deposit an amount equal to the annual premium in a savings account and pay out-of-pocket for the exam and eyeglasses.

 What vision services does Medicare cover?

-Medicare Part A, hospital insurance, will cover treatment of eye conditions, such as a traumatic eye injury, when hospitalization is required, Omdahl said.
+Medicare Part A, hospital insurance, will cover treatment of eye conditions, such as a traumatic eye injury, when hospitalization is required.

-Medicare Part B, medical insurance, covers 80 percent of the cost of outpatient surgery for certain eye conditions such as a detached retina and cataracts, Lind said.
-Beneficiaries are responsible for the remaining 20 percent and the Part B deductible, he said.
+Medicare Part B, medical insurance, covers 80 percent of the cost of outpatient surgery for certain eye conditions such as a detached retina and cataracts.
+Beneficiaries are responsible for the remaining 20 percent and the Part B deductible.

-Part B also covers screenings that are medically necessary to diagnose and treat eye conditions, Omdahl said.
+Part B also covers screenings that are medically necessary to diagnose and treat eye conditions.

 • Cataract removal with limited coverage of eyeglasses or contact lenses after surgery